-\textbf{Lack of Resources}.
-A handful of integrationist vendors (\textit{n} = 4) add links to the developer documentation or AI product usage pages.
-Only two vendors offer guides tailored to AI scenarios.
-From a structural perspective, there is no separate AI programs, and no price or evaluation mechanism.
-The result is a lack of signal clarity, researchers have no way of knowing how their reports were evaluated or the range of amounts they might have been paid.
+From a structural perspective, there is no separate AI program, pricing, or evaluation mechanism.
+This may result in reduced signal clarity, and researchers have no way of knowing how their reports were evaluated or the range of amounts they might have been paid.

-\subsubsection{Back channel}
+\subsubsection{Back Channel}

 Back channel vendors offer an alternative channel for submission (\textit{n} = 8).
+Representative vendors in this category include OpenAI, Dropbox, Cohere, Canva, and GitHub.
 These vendors mention AI issues in their policies but do not provide a formal reporting mechanism; instead, they offer an alternative channel for submitting AI-related issues.

 \textbf{Alternative Path.} These vendors typically do not treat AI issues as security vulnerabilities.
-For example, Brave states that ``\textit{AI misuse}'' or ``\textit{issues with models}'' are not valid vulnerabilities and are therefore ineligible for the policy.
+For example, Brave stated that ``\textit{AI misuse}'' or ``\textit{issues with models}'' are not valid vulnerabilities and are therefore ineligible for the policy.

 However, they still offer an alternative channel outside the disclosure program, typically in the form of online forms, in-app reporting features, dedicated contact emails (e.g., safety@vendor.com), or simply by noting that AI issues should be ``\textit{reported to the AI developer team.}'' No rewards are offered for submitting to these channels.